-Charter schools must return secure test materials within two business days after the regular test administration for both online and paper tests.
+Schools must return secure test materials within two business days after the regular test administration for both online and paper tests.
 The test coordinator must adhere to the following procedures for the return of test materials:

 - All test materials are to be returned to TOPS.
-This includes all used and unused test books, all visibly used (i.e., has been marked on in some way or is not suitable for reuse during future state testing) scratch paper, graph paper, supplemental materials, periodic tables, and reference tables. - All used paper test books must have the transcription label completed on the front of the test book. - Boxes must be packed according to the quantities on the packing lists (i.e., materials packed in a box should match the packing list exactly). - Fax or email a scanned PDF of the TOPS Return Verification Form (see Appendix L of this handbook) and email or carbon copy the regional accountability office staff.
+This includes all used and unused test books, all visibly used (i.e., has been marked on in some way or is not suitable for reuse during future state testing) scratch paper, graph paper, supplemental materials, and periodic tables. - All used paper test books must have the transcription label completed on the front of the test book. - A completed School Transcription Tracking Form (see Appendix L) must be included with the associated paper test books.
+Schools are permitted to make copies of the form locally as needed. - Boxes must be packed according to the quantities on the packing lists (i.e., materials packed in a box should match the packing list exactly). - Fax or email a scanned PDF of the TOPS Return Verification Form (see Appendix N of this handbook) and email or carbon copy the regional accountability office staff.
 This form provides an area to denote the tracking number(s) for the school and TOPS to ensure test security and prompt follow-up should materials not arrive the next day at TOPS.

 Recording tracking information.
-The charter school test coordinator must adhere to the following procedures for recording tracking information:
+The school test coordinator must adhere to the following procedures for recording tracking information.

 - Record information clearly on the UPS authorized return service label.

 - Complete the TOPS Return Verification Form.

-- Maintain a record of
+- Maintain a record of the following:

 - UPS tracking numbers,

-- o number of boxes in the shipment,
+- number of boxes in the shipment,

 - o packing lists involved, and

 - o date shipped.